A round-up of the best British bird books for 2023. Find out which guide will be accompanying us on our birding trips this year...

 - If you want to practise and improve your bird identification skills, then check out our British Bird Quiz App for Android

 Collins Bird Guide

-- Author(s): Lars Svensson, Killian Mullarney, Dan Zetterström, Peter J. Grant
+- Author(s): Lars Svensson, Killian Mullarney and Dan Zetterström

-It’s testament to the book’s design that the large amount of information it contains is easily accessible.
+The large amount of information contained within the book is both well presented and easily accessible.
 We like the way that the text descriptions and illustrations (both of which are excellent) are kept on separate sides of each two-page spread.
 In other bird books the text is interspersed with illustrations, which may look pretty, but in our experience isn’t as practical.

 Collins Bird Guide may be a tad too comprehensive for a beginner birder who is only interested in identifying British species.
-Many of the birds covered in the Collins are not present in Britain, so if you’re not planning on a European bird trip, or don’t have any interest in foreign species, then you may want to look elsewhere: either Britain’s Birds or the RSPB Handbook of British Birds would fit the bill.
+Many of the birds covered in the Collins are not present in Britain, so unless you're planning a European bird trip or have an interest in foreign species, then you may want to look elsewhere; either Britain's Birds or the RSPB Handbook of British Birds would fit the bill.

-The text and maps in the Collins Bird Guide are about as small as they could be while still remaining useable, which is something you may want to bear in mind if you don’t like peering into a book.
+The text and maps in the Collins Bird Guide are about as small as they could be while still remaining useable, which is something you may want to bear in mind if your eyes aren't as hawk-like as they once were.